-In addition to improving your knowledge and competence in working and developing practice in this area, you’ll enhance your professional profile.
-You’ll broaden your career horizons, to include the areas of:
+In addition to improving your knowledge and competence in working and developing practice in this area, you’ll enhance your professional profile and broaden your career horizons.

 Your current role should involve working (including assessment and support planning)with people experiencing homelessness

 Educational attainment at Leaving Certificate level or equivalent (further information is available from the Course Co-ordinator)

 Access to and ability to use a computer

 International candidates are expected to have educational qualifications of a standard equivalent to those outlined above.
 In addition, where such candidates are non-native speakers of the English language they must satisfy the university of their competency in the English language.
 Click here for further information on international applications.

 The Certificate consists of three modules delivered on a part-time basis over 18 months.
 The course involves attendance in two-day blocks every four to five weeks during each semester.

 - Concepts, definitions and classifications of homelessness; socio-economic and personal factors that influence pathways to homelessness; homeless prevention strategies